Legendarylibr/Hoshino/README.md

-# Hoshino - Cosmic Moonling Game
+# Hoshino - Virtual Pet Experience

-A React Native game where you care for cosmic creatures called moonlings.
+A React Native game where you care for virtual creatures called moonlings.

 ## Prerequisites